· IATI’2022 will be conducted as a hybrid tournament, in-person and online.

 · During the contest, contestants should not (directly or indirectly) access any online resources.

-· During the competition there should be no communication with another person, except for asking questions through the competition system.
+· During the competition there should be no communication with another persons, except for asking questions through the competition system.

 · There will be no online scoreboard during the contest, neither for the contestants nor the leaders.
 Results will be posted after each contest day.